Saturday, November 30, 2013

 Made by God.

 I am made by God.
-He made me exactly in his own image.
+He created me exactly in His own image.
 Therefore I am holy.
-I am beloved by God.
+I am beloved.
 I am perfect in every way.

 "My holiness is my salvation."

-When I forgive myself all I need to do is know that I am made by God.
-I am cherished and precious to him and I am only love.
-There is nothing at all evil, sinful or wrong about me.
+When I practice self-forgiveness, I remind myself: I am made by God.
+I am cherished, precious, and wholly loved.
+I am only love.
+There is nothing evil, sinful, or wrong about me.
 I am perfect in every way.
 I am part of God.

 Guilt is self attack and it is always insane. --Living A Course in Miracles, Jon Mundy

-When I am struggling with forgiving myself I find it helpful to create an altar to God in my mind.
-This altar is shining white marble, huge and very beautiful.
-I simply lay anything that I feel guilty, angry, hurt, or pained by on this altar and give it over to the Holy Spirit.
-He will handle it for me.
-He will wash me clean and remove my fear.
+A practice that helps me release guilt and fear is to create an altar to God in my mind.
+I visualize it as shining white marble, vast and beautiful.
+I place anything I feel guilty, hurt, or angry about onto this altar and hand it over to the Holy Spirit.
+He will handle it, wash me clean, and remove my fear.

 http://www.barnesandnoble.com/w/forgiveness-is-the-key-to-happiness-sue-pipal/1117267787?ean=9781452583372